 Sounds obvious, right?
 Well, you’d be surprised at how few independent contractors have a system for keeping track of their income, expenses, deductions and estimated taxes.
 (Oh yes, we’ll get to that tax treat later.)

 Obviously, good old paper receipts for costs or business expenses are useful — but aren’t necessarily the best strategy.
 They’re hard to keep track of, for one, and even something like faded ink can make it hard to back up your purchases if you’re ever audited.
 It might be wise to invest in a scanner so that you can immediately upload images of your bills or receipts.
 That way, you have both a hard copy and a digital copy.
 Beyond that, it’s really important that you have an organized system for keeping — and finding — your income and expenses.
+Keeping these records can help you identify any missing payments from your employer as well so you aren’t missing out on any earned income.

 8. Get Financial Software